stackrox/default-authz-plugin/docs/api.md

     },
     "attributes": {
       // Arbitrary attributes describing a principal (keys are always strings).
 Dependent on the auth provider.
+      // Typically, values are lists of strings.
     }
   },
   "requestedScopes": [
+  	// Each JSON object in this array is referred to as an "access scope"
+  	// or "scope".
+A scope determines the resources a principal is trying
+  	// to access, and how they are being accessed ("view" or "edit").
     {
       "verb": ... // The type of operation, "view" or "edit".
-      "noun": ... // The name of the resource to be accessed, such as "Alerts".
+      "noun": ... // The name of the resource to be accessed, such as "Alert".
       "attributes": {
         // Attributes describing the noun.
 May be omitted, which means that
         // access to all objects of a given resource type irrespective of attributes